 - Sea salt and freshly ground pepper

-- Sprig rosemary, finely chopped
+- 1 sprig rosemary finely chopped

 - 12 stalks rainbow Swiss chard

-- 6 smallish tomatoes, halved or quartered, depending on their size
+- 6 smallish tomatoes halved or quartered, depending on their size

-- Make the dressing
+Make the lemon vinaigrette

-- Make the chicken and salad
+Make the chicken salad

 Nigel Slater writes beautifully and his words entice me to try a recipe that, from a less talented writer, might otherwise seem boring.
 This recipe is great for a quick, healthy lunch or light dinner.
 Very fresh flavors.

-Jul 25, 2011
+Originally published July 25, 2011